ylansegal/blog/source/_posts/2014-02-28-must-have-editor-features.markdown

 ### Text Navigation and Manipulation

-Navigating text withing the current file in your editor and manipulating that text efficiently is a basic need for software developers.
+Navigating text within the current file in your editor and manipulating that text efficiently is a basic need for software developers.
 Since I prefer to [use my OS's shortucts][3], instead of editor-specific ones, this was seamless.

 There is one exception though: Multiple cursor selection ([command]-[d]).
 I use that very often.
 Luckily, Atom has the same functionality as Sublime.